sharanya-27/Pizza_Sales_Analysis_SQL/README.md

 ![image](https://github.com/sharanya-27/pizza_sales_analysis/assets/142989454/d3edfbcb-576d-4a4c-9020-467d0bfe9c92)

-Conversely, the bar chart showcasing the bottom 5 worst-selling pizzas based on revenue, total quantity, and total orders helps identify underperforming or less popular pizza options.
+Conversely, the chart showcasing the bottom 5 worst-selling pizzas based on revenue, total quantity, and total orders helps identify underperforming or less popular pizza options.
 This information is valuable for making strategic decisions such as discontinuing unpopular items or adjusting pricing and marketing strategies to boost sales.